projectatomic/atomic-site/source/blog/2015-06-05-running-cockpit-as-a-service.html.md

 ---

 With the release of Fedora 22 Atomic host, the Cockpit Project team changed the way cockpit was delivered.
+You can read more about the change on the [Cockpit Project wiki page](https://github.com/cockpit-project/cockpit/wiki/Atomic).
+The team is currently uploading the cockpit container to the Fedora repo on the Docker Hub, but Fedora Release Engineering is working on publishing layered images.
 We now have a super-privileged container (SPC) for the web service (cockpit-ws) with the bridge, shell, and docker components installed by default on the Atomic host.
-You can read more about the change on the [Cockpit Project wiki page](https://github.com/cockpit-project/cockpit/wiki/Atomic).

 ```
 cockpit-shell-0.55-1.fc22.noarch